chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Well, I'm brave.
 What's out there?
 ```

 However, we can't really say the same for the next time when Scar doesn't tell Simba a single detail about the gorge, and Simba innocently sits there.
 He is the prey, and Scar is the predator.
-This is the scene we are going to make one small change to.
+This is the scene we are going to make one small change to give Simba **agency**.

 ```screenplay
 SEQ.
 10 (STAMPEDE/MUFASA'S DEATH)